jsbin/learn/public/help/design-principles.md

   When people return to an application or document, they expect it to be as they left it.
   <small>*FIXME* this principle is currently ambiguous when it comes to the document affecting the application state.
 Where *possible*, implement this principle.</small>
 - **Assert failure to communicate, not the lack of a network**
-  An app can’t truly know that there’s no network and people care more about the risk of data loss than the status of their network.
+  An app can’t truly know that there’s no network, and people care more about the risk of data loss than the status of their network.
 This principle came from a discussion in [offlinefirst](https://github.com/offlinefirst/research/issues/10#issuecomment-34654691).